“The reason given for this outrage… is that it deprived many persons in that branch from being employed.”

 This was clearly a highly organized act; possibly decided on at some kind of mass meeting.
 When the sawyers marched on the Mill, Christopher Robertson, Dingley’s clerk, confronted the crowd and asked them what they wanted.
 “They told me the saw-mill was at work when thousands of them were starving for want of bread.
 I then represented to them that the mill had done no kind of work that had injured them, or prevented them receiving any benefit.
 I desired to know which was their principal man to whom I might speak.
 I had some conversation with him and represented to him that it had not injured the sawyers.
 He said it partly might be so, but it hereafter would if it had not; and they came with a resolution to pull it down, and down it should come.”

-The mill, the first steam-powered sawmill to open in London, had been operating since early 1767, but the installation of new machinery there during a slack period in the trade when large numbers of sawyers were out of work pushed them into action.
+The mill, the first mechanically-powered sawmill to open in London, had been operating since early 1767, but the installation of new machinery there during a slack period in the trade when large numbers of sawyers were out of work pushed them into action.
 On May 6th, the sawyers had informed Dingley they intended to stop the mill working, presumably he ignored the threat.

 Traditionally, sawyers had many privileges, perks of the job, notably the right to take and use offcut wood (especially in shipbuilding).
 This perk tended to be exploited, er, somewhat liberally – management accused the sawyers of often abusing the custom, and making off with huge lengths of wood.
 Hence sawyers’ houses could often be better built than they financially could afford.
 However, sawyers’ wages were also generally considered relatively high.

-The steam mill was clearly intended to gradually impose a more disciplined industrial process and do away with the perks and customary rights.
+The mill was clearly intended to gradually impose a more disciplined industrial process and do away with the perks and customary rights.
 While owner Charles Dingley received comensation from the government, and completed the rebuilding of the mill, it didn’t seem to re-open: in 1795 it was described as having been standing empty for many years.
 A generation passed before another such attempt to replace the sawyers’ labour was made in London.

 Like the contemporary Spitalfields silk-weavers, and the Luddites after them, the London sawyers were able to clearly see how new technology was being used against them, and made rational decisions to defend existing wages, conditions and customs with a bit of sabotage.
 Collective bargaining by riot and vandalism.
 Nuff said.
 The destruction of the mill took place in a year when industrial unrest was widespread in London; inspired by the violent struggle of the coalheavers for better pay (the ‘river strike’), hundreds of trades were in dispute.
 The reform agitation in support of ‘radical’ demagogue John Wilkes’ attempt to get elected to Parliament as MP for Middlesex, and the determination of the pro-court establishment to keep him out, was also raging – the infamous massacre of St George’s Fields, when the militia opened fire on a pro-Wilkes crowd, took place on the same day as the Limehouse attack.